leosala/sacla/Readme.md

 # Overview
-This repository holds all the scripts and ipython notebooks used for the November SACLA beamtime ...
+This repository holds all the scripts and ipython notebooks used for the PSI November SACLA beamtime ...

 Before using go to utilities folder and execute `compile_cython.sh` to compile the cython code!

+**Code is provided without any guarantee**

 # Examples
 ## Adding DAQ information to DataConvert3 hdf5 files